Sums, Differences and Dilates: Open Questions

 \section{Open Questions}

-We introduced the concept of a fractional dilate as a more general version of Ruzsa's method from ~\cite{RuzsaRandom}, Ruzsa's method being the specialisation where a fractional dilate has all non-0 values being equal.
+We introduced the concept of a fractional dilate as a more general version of Ruzsa's method from ~\cite{RuzsaRandom}.
+Ruzsa's method is the specialisation where a fractional dilate has all nonzero values equal.
 However, we in fact only used this same specialisation to prove Theorem~\ref{T:1.7354}.
-We believe that using a more general fractional dilate defined on the Hennecart, Robert and Yudin sets $A_{k,d}$ could give a better bound than 1.7354.
-In particular, the best bound you can get from a Ruzsa-style dilate on $A_{2,d}$ is that for $d=23$, which with a value of $q=\frac{1}{5}^{\frac1{300}}\frac{1}{2}^{\frac{46}{625}}\frac{1}{12}^{\frac{1129}{15000}}$ gives a bound of 1.7897, whereas if you take a fractional dilate on $A_{2,22}$ with a value of approximately $0.9951$ on the elements of the form $2e_i$ and approximately $0.7617$ on the elements of the form $e_i+e_j$ you can instead get a bound of 1.7889.
+We believe that using a more general fractional dilate supported on the Hennecart, Robert and Yudin sets $A_{k,d}$ could give a better bound than 1.7354.
+In particular, the best bound one can get from a Ruzsa-style dilate on $A_{2,d}$ is that for $d=23$, which with a value of

+yields a bound of 1.7897.
+However, if one takes a fractional dilate on $A_{2,22}$ with a value of approximately $0.9951$ on the elements of the form $2e_i$, and approximately $0.7617$ on the elements of the form $e_i+e_j$, one can instead get a bound of 1.7889.

-Our proof of Theorem~\ref{T:1.7354} relies on the fact that if $S_n$ is drawn from $\alpha^n$ and $\alpha-\alpha$ is spartan, then the size of $S_n-S_n$ is quite clumped around the expected value.
-We believe this will be true without the requirement of spartaneity.
+Our proof of Theorem~\ref{T:1.7354} relies on the fact that if $S_n$ is drawn from $\alpha^n$, and $\alpha-\alpha$ is spartan, then the size of $S_n-S_n$ is close to its expected value.
+We believe that this holds without the requirement of spartaneity.